Dylan Carlson Player Props: Cardinals vs. Marlins

 Dylan Carlson At The Plate

-- Carlson is hitting .245 with five doubles, a triple, five home runs and 12 walks.
+- Carlson has five doubles, a triple, five home runs and 12 walks while hitting .247.

-- He has homered in 8.3% of his games this season, and 3% of his trips to the dish.
+- In four games this season, he has hit a long ball (8.2%, and 2.9% of his trips to the dish).

-- Carlson has picked up an RBI in 25.0% of his games this year, with more than one RBI in 10.4% of his games.
-He has also produced three or more runs in two contests.
+- In 24.5% of his games this season, Carlson has driven in at least one run.
+In five of those games (10.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

-- In 17 of 48 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 17 times this year (34.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.